AISafetyInfluentialPapers/AI-safety-security-influential-papers/README.md

 # AI-safety-security-influential-papers
 A selection of influential AI safety and security papers, with up to three papers per topic.
-Papers are chosen based on their innovation and technical quality.
-These are must-reads for beginners, and we welcome comments on the selection.
+Papers are chosen based on their originality and technical quality.
+We welcome comments on the selection.

 ## Jailbreak